arv100kri/Cognitive-Services/Content/en-us/Emotion/GetStarted.md

             }
             catch (Exception exception)
             {
-                window.Log("Dection failed.
+                window.Log("Detection failed.
 Please make sure that you have the right subscription key and proper URL to detect.");
                 window.Log(exception.ToString());
                 return null;
             }